initinll-data/learning-dbt-snowflake/README.md

+# ANALYTICS ENGINEERING WITH AIRBNB

+● Simulating the life of an Analytics Engineer in Airbnb

+● Loading, Cleansing, Exposing data

+● Writing test, automations and documentation

+● Data source: Inside Airbnb: Berlin

-# Python Dependency Management using Poetry
+## Python Dependency Management using Poetry
 Refer - https://python-poetry.org/docs/

-# Using your virtual environment with Poetry
+## Using your virtual environment with Poetry

 By default, Poetry creates a virtual environment in {cache-dir}/virtualenvs.
 You can change the cache-dir value by editing the Poetry configuration.
 Additionally, you can use the virtualenvs.in-project configuration variable to create virtual environments within your project directory.

-# Activating the virtual environment
+## Activating the virtual environment
 ```python
 poetry shell
 ```

-# Deactivate  the virtual environment
+## Deactivate  the virtual environment
 ```python
 poetry exit
 poetry deactivate
 ```

-# Installing dependencies
+## Installing dependencies
 ```python
 poetry install
 ```

-# Project Overview
+## Project Overview
 Analytics_Engineering_with_Airbnb.pdf

 ![Alt text](DBT_Materialization.png)

 ![Alt text](Materializations_Overview.png)

-# Snowflake Environment Setup
+## Snowflake Environment Setup

 ## Snowflake user creation
 Copy these SQL statements into a Snowflake Worksheet, select all and execute them (i.e. pressing the play button).